scstraus/home-assistant-config/README.md

 So basically the camera views are just the [picture glance card](https://www.home-assistant.io/lovelace/picture-glance/) for showing the cameras and some [horizontal](https://www.home-assistant.io/lovelace/horizontal-stack/) and [vertical stacks](https://www.home-assistant.io/lovelace/vertical-stack/) to arrange them and [history graphs](https://www.home-assistant.io/lovelace/history-graph/) to show the history of motion.

 Below that is the same structure except I am monitoring the snapshots from the human detection and the history graphs of when humans are detected.
-I have added the [custom:swipe-card](https://github.com/bramkragten/custom-ui/tree/master/swipe-card) so that I can swipe between the latest snapshot of people detected and the previous 10 snapshots that were captured before that.
+I have added the [custom:swipe-card](https://github.com/bramkragten/custom-ui/tree/master/swipe-card) so that I can swipe between the latest snapshot of people detected and the previous 10 snapshots that were captured before that using [these automations](#history-of-last-door-or-window-which-was-activated)

 ## [Tab 5: Appliances](lovelace/Tab5_Appliances.yaml)